 With a strong personal commitment for overall fitness and well being, Michelle and her husband Dave spend time cycling, practicing yoga, trail running and weight lifting.
 Michelle looks forward to seeing you in class!

 At a time when Erin’s life became extra stressful, Erin turned to Carrie for some personal training for herself!
-(Erin is also a GALLUP certified Strengths Coach, which is a performance-focused program based on positive psychology that follows the motto: EVERYONE NEEDS A COACH)!
+(Erin is also a GALLUP certified Strengths Coach, which is a performancefocused program based on positive psychology that follows the motto, EVERYONE NEEDS A COACH)!
 Personal training sessions with Carrie have been the BEST GIFT Erin has ever given herself!!
 Erin highly recommends it, and Carrie is a tremendous mentor!!
 Not only has Erin’s physical strength and health improved, but confidence as well.
 It was not long until Erin was obtaining her water rowing certification!
 Erin looks forward to continuing her training and education, and can’t wait to spend time with you in class!
-She is inspired by the people she meets, and is excited to be a part of the First Row Fitness family.
+She is inspired by the people she meets, and is excited for the First Row Fitness family to get to know her family.
+Erin has been happily married to Jeff for over 22 years and has 2 daughters, Alyson who is in college at UNL, and Alexa, who is in elementary school at Saint Albert.
+Erin and her family moved to Council Bluffs from Glenwood, where Erin is from, in 2014.

 It's really simple - rowing works!
 Like cycling, it offers a way to exercise in a friendly group setting.
 What sets it apart from cycling, though, is that the rower (aka - the erg), engages 85% of your muscles.
 In one rowing stroke, you work your biceps, triceps, chest, lats, hamstrings, quads, glutes, calves, abs and back!
 What a great way to tone your body and improve your posture.